 One of the more popular methods used by scammers to bilk money out of unsuspecting victims is the so-called Sweetheart Scam.
-What makes this type of fraud especially insidious is that the victims are usually older widows or widowers, at their most vulnerable following the loss of their life partner.
+What makes this type of fraud especially insidious are its most common victims: older widows or widowers at their most vulnerable following the loss of their partner.

 Preventing Sweetheart Scams

 If you become involved in a virtual or long-distance relationship, take every precaution before moving forward.
 If you’re not careful, you may even become the victim of identity theft.

 - Take the relationship slow and ask many questions along the way.

 - Track down their digital footprint online.
 Be suspicious if there is none.
 If you find one, be suspicious anyway–scammers know how to set up fake identities.

 - Ask yourself why this person would be interested in you.
 Does it make sense?